 How Are Shoulder Problems Diagnosed?

-Following are some of the ways doctors diagnose shoulder problems:
+Some of the ways doctors diagnose shoulder problems include:

-- Physical examination to feel for injury and discover the limits of movement, location of pain, and extent of joint instability.
+- Physical examination to assess injury, limits of movement, location of pain, and extent of joint instability